 Mr Hodgson informed Directors that the Trust had recently passed a significant gateway review as part of implementing its new Electronic Patient Record (EPR) system.
-He confirmed that a new 'go-live' date of the 19 June 2023 had been approved by the Board earlier in the day and Rakehead Neuro-Rehabilitation Centre.
-Directors confirmed that they were content for these awards to be granted.
+He confirmed that a new 'go-live' date of the 19 June 2023 had been approved by the Board earlier in the day.